Blog Post

 If you’re carrying three to five active projects, delayed retainage on even one of them creates a cash flow hole that affects your entire operation.
 That $4M in held retainage on the healthcare job?
 Your company still needs to:

-• Pay subcontractors their retention — many sub agreements require you to release sub retainage within a set window regardless of when the owner pays you
+• Pay subcontractors their retention — many sub agreements require you to release sub retainage within a set window regardless of when the owner pays you.
+Your subs have already paid for materials and labor; the longer their money sits in your owner’s account, the more it comes straight out of their pocket — and the harder they’ll push back on you.

 • Fund working capital on your next project during the cash-intensive early months